o365hq/o365hq.com/content/blog/Accessibility in Microsoft 365.md

 ![](https://o365hq.com/images/643.png)

-Anytime your team members send an email to you, a *MailTip* is triggered reminding senders to run the Accessibility checker before sending the message.
+Anytime your team members send an email to you, a *Mail Tip* is triggered reminding senders to run the Accessibility checker before sending the message.
 The *Accessibility checker* will ensure that each image has text and appropriate reading order, making the presentation easy to